orsonteodoro/gcf2/profiles/gaming/README.md

     - For the hardened kernel to perform live memory corruption detection, it is a user choice that must be enabled.
 Virtually all proper hardened kernels will enable a flavor of ASan.
-The trade-off is speed versus comprehensive check.
+The trade-off is a speed versus comprehensive check or comprehensive security.
 The choices are between KFENCE (~1.08x worst case penalty), Generic KASAN (4x worst case penalty), HW_TAGS KASAN (~1.2x worst case penalty), SW_TAGS KASAN (~1.8x worst case penalty).
 The distro kernel will enable KASAN but it should be disabled for competitive gaming to avoid a false positive unintended consequence scenario that leads to premature permadeath.
 For casual gaming, KFENCE has acceptable performance tolerance.
 For competitive gaming, the performance is unacceptable.
 KASAN may cause a 2-4 FPS drop.

 ## Performance bump policy